BalLab/streamzero-site/content/en/docs/Security/list_users.md

 Delete Users permanetly from Ferris.

-*Note though that if the StreamZero Security is integrated with the corporate Identity Access Management (IAM), deleting users should be done there in order to ensure the change is permanent and not overwritten at the next syncronization.*
+*Note though that if the {{< param replacables.brand_name  >}} Security is integrated with the corporate Identity Access Management (IAM), deleting users should be done there in order to ensure the change is permanent and not overwritten at the next syncronization.*

 *Also note that before permanetly deleting a user from Ferris, it is advised that the status of the user is first set to "inactive" for a period of time, and until it is sure that the user will not be reactivatet.*